HackUTTT/UTTN_website/README.md

 `docker run --name uttn -d -p 3000:3000 -v /YOUR/PATH/TO/THE/REPO/public:/home/node/app/public -v /YOUR/PATH/TO/THE/REPO/src:/home/node/app/src uttn_website:latest`

 You can now access to your dev app directly from your browser by taping : http://localhost:3000.

+# How to deploy on the server
+If you're still using the traefik reverse-proxy, you only have to type :

+`docker-compose up -d`

 # Wonderful Landing Page Template